-1.1 The Cronulla Model Aero Club (CMAC) is principally a social and training club.

-1.2 This Safety Information and Operating Etiquette (the rules) is in place to ensure that members and visitors can enjoy the pursuit or observation of aero-modelling activities in a safe and friendly environment.

-1.3 All members shall be familiar with the safety requirements and appropriate actions in any situation that may rise during operations that could result in an adverse, unsafe or inappropriate situation.

-1.4 All new members shall at the time of joining, be given a full induction on safety requirements and operating etiquette, whilst non-flying visitors will be escorted by a club executive.

-1.5 Any financial member of the club is permitted to seek amendment to the rules.
-Such amendments will be considered by the Standing Club Executive Committee.

-1.6 The Cronulla Model Aero Club is predominantly a club for powered fixed-wing aircraft.
-Rotary wing (ie Helicopters) and FPV should fly off the rotary wing site adjacent to the car park.

-1.7 The flying of specialist type models such as Gas-Turbine (Jets), Pylon Racers and/or Giant Scale may only be undertaken with the endorsement of the Chief Flying Instructor, Club Flying Instructor or approved model inspector who will ensure that the appropriate permits and certification certificates are held for the model by the pilot in command.
-This is a once off requirement.

-1.8 However, as with all model types operated at the Field, the Chief Flying Instructor, Club Flying Instructors or the Executive Committee may elect to restrict the use of a model at any time based on noise or safety risk.

-1.9 When we have public visitors present then startup of Gas Turbines is to be done on the runway to ensure safe distance is maintained from the spectator area.

-1.8 All pilots of model aircraft shall be familiar with, and understand their obligations with regard to the Australian Civil Aviation Safety Regulations; In particular, Part 101, section G, of the 1998 Regulations and the Model Aeronautics Association of Australia - Manual of Procedures for model aircraft.

-1.9 Only persons with a minimum of Bronze wings pilot accreditation shall be permitted to fly solo (ie without secondary observation and guidance).
+- 1.1 The Cronulla Model Aero Club (CMAC) is principally a social and training club. - 1.2 This Safety Information and Operating Etiquette (the rules) is in place to ensure that members and visitors can enjoy the pursuit or observation of aero-modelling activities in a safe and friendly environment. - 1.3 All members shall be familiar with the safety requirements and appropriate actions in any situation that may rise during operations that could result in an adverse, unsafe or inappropriate situation. - 1.4 All new members shall at the time of joining, be given a full induction on safety requirements and operating etiquette, whilst non-flying visitors will be escorted by a club executive. - 1.5 Any financial member of the club is permitted to seek amendment to the rules.
+Such amendments will be considered by the Standing Club Executive Committee. - 1.6 The Cronulla Model Aero Club is predominantly a club for powered fixed-wing aircraft.
+Rotary wing (ie Helicopters) and FPV should fly off the rotary wing site adjacent to the car park. - 1.7 Any heavy model (over 7kg) needs a permit to fly issued by CMAC, or have the existing permit to fly (MAAA Form 038) having Endorsed Pilot section recertified by an authorized CMAC Heavy Model Inspector.
+Contact the committee to arrange this as required. - 1.8 However, as with all model types operated at the Field, the Chief Flying Instructor, Club Flying Instructors, Designated Safety Officer/s, or any member of the Executive Committee may elect to restrict the use of any model at any time based on excessive noise or safety reason. - 1.9 [Moved to section 5.6] - 1.10 All pilots of model aircraft shall be familiar with, and understand their obligations with regard to the Australian Civil Aviation Safety Regulations; In particular, Part 101, section G, of the 1998 Regulations and the Model Aeronautics Association of Australia Manual of Procedures for model aircraft. - 1.11 Only persons with a minimum of Bronze wings pilot accreditation shall be permitted to fly solo (ie without secondary observation and guidance).
 All other persons must be under the direction of an Approved Flying Instructor or his/her nominated delegate.
-Such delegates should be the holder of a gold wings accreditation or be of equal standard.

-1.10 All safety related incidents & accidents, and/or frequency interruptions must be reported to a committee member or the Chief Flying Instructor.

-1.11 Flying under the influence of drugs or alcohol is strictly forbidden.
+Such delegates should be the holder of a gold wings accreditation or be of equal standard. - 1.12 All safety related incidents & accidents, and/or frequency interruptions must be reported to a committee member or the Chief Flying Instructor. - 1.13 Flying under the influence of drugs or alcohol is strictly forbidden.

+1.14 Fires

+In the event of a model starting a fire and the fire is not able to be extinguished within a minute or two or is clearly a distance away from the flightline, we need to call 000 ASAP and report the fire.
+If the fire presents a hazard to the pits area, then members should evacuate immediately.
+The notice board has our GPS coordinates.